IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ![Instantiate smart contract](client/media/instantiate_small.gif)

+### Submit transaction
+Right click a transaction and click **Submit transaction**.
+This will submit a transaction to a smart contract.

 ### Edit an existing blockchain connection
 Connections can be edited by right-clicking and selecting `Edit Connection`.
 This will open User Settings, with the connection available for editing.